-Woman Seeking Freedom in Vegas Killing to Get New Hearing
+Woman seeking freedom in Vegas killing to get new hearing

-Listen Live Welcome to KXNT News/Talk 840 AM KXNT NewsRadio 840 AM is dedicated to being the dominant information [...]
-CBS Sports Radio 1140 CBS Sports Radio 1140 and 107.5-3 FM HD3 7255 South Tenaya Way Suite 100 Las Vegas, NV 89113 Business Office: 702-889-7397 Business Fax: 702-889-7373 CONTACTS: Maureen Pulicella, [...]
-Woman Seeking Freedom in Vegas Killing to Get New Hearing A Nevada woman who was convicted and imprisoned at age 19 in the 2001 killing and sexual mutilation of a homeless man in Las Vegas has new lawyers and a national criminal defense advocacy group backing her bid to prove she was 165 miles away when the murder took place.
+A woman convicted and imprisoned at age 19 in the 2001 killing and sexual mutilation of a homeless man in Las Vegas has new lawyers and a national criminal defense advocacy group backing her bid to prove she was 165 miles away when the murder took place.
+Kirstin Blaise Lobato got a chance for a new hearing after the Nevada Supreme Court ruled in December that there's "strong alibi evidence" that she was in the rural town of Panaca on the day Duran Bailey died.

 Add your comments below